This is an article I wrote that was submitted as part of Go Banking Rates Personal Finance Olympics.

 Progress is made by setting goals and taking steps (no matter how small) each and every day to reach that goal.
 So how do we do this?
 First we need to know what the goal is.
 Is it to pay off credit cards?
 If so the first step is to stop using the cards!
 When you understand your financial situation today, you can set goals for your future.

-Debt Reduction Strategy: Focus on 2-3 areas in your personal finances you want to improve on so you don’t get discouraged or overwhelmed (i.e. cutting out unnecessary expenses so you can apply those funds towards paying off debt)
+Focus on 2-3 areas in your personal finances you want to improve on so you don’t get discouraged or overwhelmed (i.e. cutting out unnecessary expenses so you can apply those funds towards paying off debt) If you want to track both personal and business expenses, Quicken has a new home and business software platform that lets you do it all together.

 3. Get to Work – Once you have a clear picture of your financial situation and you’ve set goals, it’s time for the real work to begin.
 An Olympian would begin training for the Olympics by doing specific types of workouts that will help them improve their performance.
 Then they will repeat that same type of workout over and over it to master it and improve their time and performance.